wanderdust/newsletter/content/posts/014_using_pg_bouncer/index.md

 I use a python script to run this query 80,000 times with a maximum of 3 concurrent queries.

 I test both setups: with and without PGBouncer.
-When hitting postgres directly clients open and close a connection on each request.
+When hitting Postgres directly clients open and close a connection on each request.

-I use 10 postgres connections and a pool size of 3 for simplicity.
+I limit the connections to 10 and pool size of 3 for simplicity.
 In production you'd be dealing with hundreds or thousands of concurrent connections.

 Results